s-20/unnamed/Advancement.md

 Improve Aspect                        | 2x the new Rank New Trait, Skill, or Connection       | 3
-Improve a Trait, Skill, or Connection | 1x the new Rank New Focus                             | 2
-Expand Special Ability                | 5
-New Special Ability                   | 10
+Improve a Trait, Skill, or Connection | 1x the new Rank New Focus (Max.
+3 per Skill)          | 1 + 1 per Focus you already have on that skill Expand Special Ability                | 1 or more (Discuss with your GM) New Special Ability                   | 5 or more (Discuss with your GM)

-Gaining a new Focus requires you to have at least two ranks in the associated Skill; see [Skills](Skills.md).
+Gaining a new Focus requires you to have at least two ranks in the associated Skill, and you get one free Focus when you reach 2 ranks; see [Skills](Skills.md).